 Dr Tom Wakeford is a biologist, action researcher and participatory worker.
-He works in collaboration with civil society organisations and popular movements in relation to power - particularly that which relates to science and technology - and their interface with society and our environment.
+He works in collaboration with popular movements and other civil society organisations in relation to power - particularly that which relates to science and technology - and their interface with society and our environment.

-Having studied the natural sciences at the universities of Cambridge and York, Tom became involved in a range of different processes of participatory technology assessment as well as using participatory action research in other areas, such as climate justice and biotechnology.
+Having studied the natural sciences at the universities of Cambridge and York, Tom became involved in a range of different processes of participatory technology assessment, going on to use participatory action research in a range of other areas, such as climate justice and anti-racism.
 He has collaborated with a wide range of civil society organisations in the UK, the European Union, India, Brazil, Zimbabwe and Myanmar.
-An anti-racism activist, he has particular expertise in working with individuals and groups who have been excluded from traditional top-down processes of public participation.
+He has particular expertise in working with individuals and groups who have been excluded from traditional top-down processes of dialogue.